ssbc/ssb-meta-feeds/README.md

 times, it will not create duplicates, it will just load the meta feed `{ seed, keys }`.

-Now you can create subfeeds _under_ that root meta feed by passing two arguments to `findOrCreate`, before the callback, like this:
+Now you can create subfeeds _under_ that root meta feed by passing three arguments to `findOrCreate`, before the callback, like this:

 ```js
 const details = {